amycjack/amycjack/README.md

 - 🌱 I'm currently a Research Associate in Crop Genomics at Kew Gardens.
 - 👩‍💻 Research on geonomics, adaptation, island plants, and crops.
 - 🧬 Primary interests include bioinformatics, genomes, phylogenetics and adaptation.
-- 🏵️ The _Descurainia_ genome and annotation datasets deposited here.
+- 🏵️ The _Descurainia millefolia_ (Brassicaceae) and _Echium wildpretii_ (Boraginaceae) genome and annotation datasets deposited here (currently private).
 DM me for questions.
 - 📫 Twitter: amycjack